SRI RAM GOBURDHUN CHARITABLE TRUST

 Number of children: 200

-Our Okhla centre has been in existence for seven years.
-The journey began in a garbage dump that we reclaimed!
-It all began in a makeshift structure of bamboo and plastic sheets amidst extreme resentment.
-Today it is a happy children centre under a tin roof.
-The centre runs in 2 shifts with boys in the morning and girls in the afternoon.
+The journey began in that garbage dump that we ‘reclaimed’!
+It all started in a makeshift structure of bamboo and plastic sheets amidst extreme resentment.
+Today it is a happy children centre under a tin roof with brick walls.
+The primary centre runs in 2 shifts with boys in the morning and girls in the afternoon.
+With the increase in children each shift was further divided into two.
+Today each shift accommodates 50 children.

-Many children topped their respective classes in school and done us proud.
+And last but not the least, once again children topped their respective classes in school and did us proud.

 VI to VIII